IvarsLevans/E-Commerce/README.md

-# React & SQL E-Commerce Store
+# E-Commerce Store - React & SQL
 A fully functional e-commerce store built using React and SQL.

 ## Features